Master Agreement (E204CW)

 The grants of rights in this section (i) continue for the duration of the subscription or applicable Term or perpetually if no Term is applicable or identified in the Ordering Documents and (ii) are subject to additional rights and restrictions in this Agreement including Attachment B.

-1.3 Consultant or Contractor Access.
-Customer may authorize its consultants or contractors to (i) host Software and Data for Customer and (ii) use Esri Offerings exclusively for Customer's benefit.
+1.2 Consultant or Contractor Access.
+Customer may authorize its consultants or contractors to (i) host Esri Offerings for Customer's benefit and (ii) use Esri Offerings exclusively for Customer's benefit.
 Customer will be solely responsible for its consultants' and contractors' compliance with this Agreement and will ensure that each consultant or contractor discontinues use of the Esri Offerings upon completion of work for Customer.
 Access to or use of Esri Offerings by consultants or contractors that is not exclusively for Customer's benefit is prohibited.

-1.5 Trial, Evaluation and Beta Licenses.
+1.4 Trial, Evaluation, and Beta Licenses.
 Products acquired under a trial or evaluation license or subscription or under a Beta program are intended for evaluation and testing purposes only and not for commercial use.
 Any such use is at Customer's own risk, and the Products do not qualify for Maintenance.
-If Customer does not convert to a purchased license or subscription prior to the expiration of the evaluation term, Customer may lose any content and customizations made during the evaluation term.
-If Customer does not wish to purchase a license or subscription, Customer should export such content before the end of Customer's evaluation period.
+If Customer does not convert to a purchased license or subscription prior to the expiration of the evaluation term, Customer may lose any Customer Content and customizations made during the evaluation term.
+If Customer does not wish to purchase a license or subscription, Customer should export such Customer Content before the end of Customer's evaluation period.

-1.8 Other Esri Limited-Use Programs.
-If Customer acquires Esri Offerings under any limited-use program not listed above, Customer's use of the Esri Offerings may be subject to the terms set forth in the applicable launching page or enrollment form or as described on Esri's website in addition to the non-conflicting terms of this Agreement.
+1.7 Other Esri Limited-Use Programs.
+If Customer acquires Esri Offerings under any limited-use program not listed above, Customer's use of the Esri Offerings may be subject to the terms set forth in the applicable launching page or enrollment form or as described on Esri's website in addition to the nonconflicting terms of this Agreement.

 2.1 License Types.
-Esri licenses Software under the following license types:
+Esri licenses Software under the following license types; the Documentation and Ordering Documents identify which license type(s) applies to the ordered Software:

 a.
 Concurrent Use License: Customer may install and use the Software on computer(s) on a network, but the number of simultaneous users may not exceed the number of licenses acquired.
 A Concurrent Use License includes the right to run passive failover instances of Concurrent Use License management software in a separate operating system environment for temporary failover support.